yuto1115/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 No people with loans exists.
-  1a.1.
+  * 1a.1.
 System displays a message indicating that there are no loans that need to be returned.

-  Use Case Ends.
+  * Use Case Ends

 **Use Case: `Increase` a Persons Loan Amount**